eberejustin/2048/README.md

 # 2048
-Hi, this is a terminal implementation of the 2048 game.
-It started as a class project but has been greatly impoved since then.
+Hi, this is a terminal implementation of the 2048 game done as a class project.

 # Tech Used
 This program was implemented in C++ 11.

-It uses the ncurses framework to take unbuffered input.
+# Build Status
+I would love to redo this project in python and make use of one of python's many GUI frameworks to make it more user friendly
 # Installation
 first clone the repo
 ```